Nurgordie/damowrites.github.io/_posts/2020-05-23-Book-Review:-Bertrand-Russell's-'History-of-Western-Philosophy'.md

 <!-- /wp:image -->

 <!-- wp:paragraph -->
 <p><br>This view isn't comprehensive though - it's transparently subject to Sir Russell's biases, which leads to several notable thinkers being omitted and some getting much more time and detailed examination than others for not much reason.
-This book isn't a definitive statement and like any other you'll need to do secondary research to get a full picture. <br>Bertie is a humanist analytical thinker, but he makes his biases clear.
-They don't become overbearing until the last few hundred pages, and even then an orthodox modern reader wouldn't take issue with any of his stances - except possibly that he's a little too harsh on Marxism or Romanticism, depending on your political leanings.</p>
+This book isn't a definitive statement and like any other you'll need to do secondary research to get a full picture. <br>Bertie is a humanist analytical thinker, but he makes his biases clear, and a typical reader will likely agree or sympathise with his views.
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p></p>
+Not that Bertie isn't willing to dish out the criticism.
+This is a necessary part of a history of philosophy, full of figures who often get wrapped up in myth; and to a new student, it's helpful in seeing that there are many perspectives on every important school of thought.
+Notably, he calls Plato's Socrates dishonest and notes his orphic saint-like nature, in contrast to the common view of Socrates in light of his successors rather than his primitive predecessors.
+He says Stoicism has a strong element of 'sour grapes'.
+He condemns Sparta for being a brutal military aristocracy, where Spartan society is sometimes admired even now for it's martial fanaticism.
+There's a fair bit of this throughout, so stay aware that it's not a complete multi-dimensional appraisal.
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>The book shows some obvious bias towards philosophers in the modern era - Russell retains an aloof tone but obviously hasn't inhabited and really considered the philosophical worlds of Nietzsche (then more strongly associated with Nazism then he is now, and considered part of the romantic lineage of philosophy which Russell disdains) and Marx (who Russell judges as motivated by hate, and whose philosophy Russell doesn't explain in detail), for two examples.</p>
+<p>The book shows some obvious bias towards philosophers in the modern era - Russell retains an aloof tone but obviously hasn't inhabited and really considered the philosophical worlds of Nietzsche (then more strongly associated with Nazism than he is now, and considered part of the romantic lineage of philosophy which Russell disdains) and Marx (who Russell judges as motivated by hate, and whose philosophy Russell doesn't explain in detail).</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->